d3vilguard/mesa-minimal-git-script/README.md

 No responsibility will be taken!
 You should have a very good understanding why we are compiling these components and be able to troubleshoot by yourself.
 This is not an AUR helper where you just mash Enter and hope for the best!

-If you experiance a built failure of some components, say `llvm-minimal-git` or be it `lib32-mesa-minimal-git`, you could copy the error code and report it to said AUR page.

 Again, you should be able to troubleshoot the script youself.